JunaidGool/shoes_api/README.md

    You should now see the following message displayed on your CLI.<br/>
    "Now listening to Port Number: 9001 "

 3. Well Done !!
 The Api is now succesfully running !!
+You are now able to use Postman to add, view and update stock using postman and have the option to view your data within your database using Robomongo

+### Understanding the API routes.

+*GET	/api/shoes	List all shoes in stock <br/>
+*GET	/api/shoes/brand/:brandname	List all shoes for a given brand<br/>
+*GET	/api/shoes/size/:size	List all shoes for a given size<br/>
+*GET	/api/shoes/brand/:brandname/size/:size	List all shoes for a given brand and size<br/>
+*POST	/api/shoes/sold/:id	Update the stock levels when a shoe is sold</br>
+*POST	/api/shoes	Add a new new shoe to his stock.</br>

 ### Getting Started (front-end)
+* Clone, download or fork this respository https://github.com/JunaidGool/shoes_api to your machine from GitHub.